Ken Bates: Leeds United

-During Bates' time as chairman at Leeds United he has worked with five managers (not including numerous caretaker managers in between managers leaving).
+During Bates' time as chairman at Leeds United he worked with five managers (not including numerous caretaker managers in between managers leaving).
 Kevin Blackwell was the manager when Bates joined Leeds and was sacked after playoff final failure and a disappointing league position during the following season.
 Dennis Wise was then hired to replace Kevin Blackwell, but after being the man in charge of Leeds being relegated to League One (for the first time in their entire history), Wise decided to join Newcastle United in a non-managerial role despite Leeds' good start to the season (despite a fifteen-point deduction).

 Gary McAllister was the man appointed to replace Wise, McAllister was able to guide Leeds to the League One playoff final (despite the 15-point deduction) but a 1–0 loss to Doncaster Rovers saw Leeds banished to League One for yet another year.
 In the 2008–09 season, Leeds were one of the pre-season favourites to promotion and after a good start their form faltered dramatically, and after a run of five-straight defeats (including a 1–0 loss to Histon in the FA Cup), Bates decided to sack McAllister.
 On 23 December, Leeds United hired Simon Grayson as their new manager.

 On 1 February 2012, Bates relieved Grayson of his managerial duties, citing a string of defeats, a disappointment in Grayson suggesting that he was under "financial constraints", and need for a new voice and direction.
 Neil Redfearn was installed as caretaker manager until Neil Warnock was appointed as permanent manager on 18 February 2012.

 On 21 November 2012, Bates finalised a deal to sell Leeds to Middle East-based private equity group GFH Capital, with them gaining 100% shareholding in the club.
 It was announced Bates would remain as chairman until the end of the 2012–13 season and then become the club president.
 The takeover, a cash deal worth £52 million, was officially completed on 21 December 2012.

 On 1 July 2013, Bates officially stepped down as chairman and moved to the position of honorary president.
 He was replaced in the role of chairman by Salah Nooruddin.
 His tenure as president was short lived, however; he was sacked on 26 July 2013, apparently due to a dispute over payment for his private jet.